CCBR/Tools/README.md

 Additional standalone scripts for various common tasks in [scripts/](scripts/) are added to the path when this package is installed.
-They are less robust than the CLI Utilities included in the package and do no have any unit tests.
+They are less robust than the CLI Utilities included in the package and do not have any unit tests.

 - `add_gene_name_to_count_matrix.R`
 - `aggregate_data_tables.R`